temporalio/edu-errstrat-typescript-code/exercises/handling-errors/README.md

 2. Add `ApplicationFailure` in your imports from `@temporalio/workflow` at the top of your file.
 3. Look at the call to the `validateCreditCard` Activity.
     i.
 If a non-retryable `ApplicationFailure` is thrown, the Workflow Execution will fail.
 However, it is possible to catch this failure and either handle it, or continue to propagate it up. ii.
 We wrapped the call to the `validateCreditCard` Activity in a `try/catch` block.
-However, you will not catch `ApplicationFailure`.
 Since the `ApplicationFailure` in the Activity is designated as non-retryable, by the time it reaches the Workflow it is converted to an `ActvityFailure`. iii.
 Within the `catch` block, add a logging statement stating that the Activity has failed. iv.
 After the logging statement, throw another `ApplicationFailure`, passing in the message 'Invalid credit card number error'.
 This will cause the Workflow to fail, as you were unable to bill the customer.
 4. Save your file.